phillycc/phillycc.github.io/_posts/2014-09-21-era-suisse.md

 tags: []
 permalink: /era-suisse/
 ---
-This project represented a UI redesign of Switzerland’s national real estate website.
+This Agile project represented a UI redesign of Switzerland’s national real estate website.
 As an employee of ERA Europe, I coded all user functionality and all database integration.
 I also lead the team framing the site in Bootstrap per our graphic design specs.

 ### Special features:
 * Responsive design